Special education: Types of sports

-Almost any sport can be altered for special education purposes.
-Some of the popular sports are swimming, wheelchair soccer, handball, gymnastics, surf therapy, and weightlifting.
+Almost any sport can be altered for individuals with special needs Some of the popular sports are swimming, wheelchair soccer, handball, gymnastics, surf therapy, and weightlifting.

 Organizations and programs

-Many competitive organizations are available for special needs student athletes.
+Many competitive organizations are available for special needs student-athletes.
 For example, the Special Olympics is an annual, world-wide competition held for intellectually disabled children that want to participate in sports.
-Other organizations include the Paralympic Games and Unified Sports, the latter which pairs participants with and without intellectual disabilities on the same team.
+Other organizations include the Paralympic Games and Unified Sports, the latter of which pairs participants with and without intellectual disabilities on the same team.
 Educational institutions can also promote Adapted Physical Education, which tailors sports for students with certain disabilities.
 Organizations like S.T.R.I.D.E.
 Adaptive Sports help educational institutions in providing opportunities for special education student athletes.
 Some of these sports might include wheelchair basketball or sledge hockey.

 Some sports even have their own organizations.
-For example, in baseball athletes can participate in the Miracle League or Little League Challenger Division.
-Another organization that soccer athletes can participate in US Youth Soccer TOPSoccer or Just for Kicks.
+For example, in baseball, athletes can participate in the Miracle League or Little League Challenger Division.
+Another organization that athletes can participate in is the US Youth Soccer TOPSoccer or Just for Kicks.

 Other sports which can be played or adapted include track and field, quad rugby, tennis, bowling, and skiing.

-Impact

-A 2021 study that examined the impact of a sharp reduction in the provision of special education services in Texas found that this policy change substantially reduced the high school completion rates and college enrollment rates of the students who were denied access to special education.
+Identifying students or learners with special needs